pheei/moneytracker/README.md

 ```

 ##### P.S.
 All the required features in the excersice instructions document has been implemented.
-Since the excersice doesn't explicity requires UI design and front-end development, I just choose to build it in a more straigt forward way as plain REST web API without fancy client side or data rendering technologies.
+Since the excersice doesn't explicity requires UI design and front-end development, I just choose to build it in a more straight forward way as plain REST web API without fancy client side or data rendering technologies.
 If a front-end part is still required, please let me know, and I will continue my development.